qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _Act of Violence_
   - _Act of Smoking_ <br/><br/>

-- _The analyzed information is stored in the database, and the administrator can quickly grasp the field situation through text and graph-type information provided in real time._ <br/>
+- _The analyzed information is stored in the database, and the administrator can quickly identify the field situation through text and graph-type information provided in real time._ <br/>

   - _Field situation information can be checked not only on PC but also on smartphone._ <br/><br/>